Dorking F.C.: History

 In February 2017, the club announced its closure.

 Ground

 Dorking formerly played their home games at Meadowbank, Mill Lane, Dorking.
 Unfortunately the stadium was deemed unsafe in 2002/03.

 During the close season in 2014, it was announced that Dorking would share with Horley Town F.C. until the Meadowbank Stadium was once again fit for use.
-Meadowbank is not set to be ready until the 2017/18 season.

-In March 2016, it was announced that Dorking would groundshare with local rivals Dorking Wanderers FC at the latter's Westhumble ground until Meadowbank was ready in August 2017.
+In March 2016, it was announced that Dorking would groundshare with local rivals Dorking Wanderers FC at the latter's Westhumble ground until the work at Meadowbank was completed.
+Meadowbank stadium reopened on 6 July 2018, after Dorking F.C. had closed the previous year.